-PAMELA PASSMANVENLY FOUNDING PARTNER AND VALUE CHAIN RISK MANAGEMENT / COMPLIANCE BEST PRACTICES LEAD
+PAMELA PASSMANVENLY FOUNDING PARTNER – VALUE CHAIN RISK MANAGEMENT & COMPLIANCE BEST PRACTICES LEAD

 Pamela Passman brings a unique understanding of how individuals and organizations can improve their adoption of current best practices as they jointly invent new ones.
 She began her own career as a Thomas Watson Foundation Fellow learning how Japan dealt with environmental problems.
 After 15 years serving as a Microsoft corporate executive in Asia and the U.S. with global responsibilities for managing risk, regulatory compliance, Pamela founded the nonprofit Center for Responsible Enterprise and Trade (CREATe.org).
 CREATe.org develops policies and practices that drive greater compliance and responsibility along global supply and demand chains as a way to create more sustainable jobs, growth, and innovation.
 CREATe.org’s effective approach to helping companies measure internal capabilities and manage risk led to the spin-off and sale of CREATe Compliance Inc. to another industry leader, The Ethisphere Institute.